Portrait

 I worked as a Machine Learning Engineer at Persistent Systems before coming back to academia.
 At Persistent, I worked on Deep Learning for Medical Imaging and large scale document recognition.
 I also spent some time developing internal SDKs for the Data Science team, and setting up MLOps frameworks.

-Outside of research, I like reading, enjoy playing Football (I will not call it Soccer, sorry), listening to Oldies Rock Music, and binge watching TV shows.
+Outside of research, I like reading, enjoy playing Football, listening to Oldies Rock Music, and binge watching TV shows.

 Publications